Left to right are Tania León, Terrance McKnight, Leyland Simmons, Eddie Venegas, and Josh Henderson.

 ACCESSIBILITY

 Aaron Davis Hall is accessible through the entrance from Convent Avenue.
-There is an accessible bathroom on first floor, and wheelchair seating available in theater.
+There is an accessible bathroom on the first floor, and wheelchair seating available in theater.

 For more information about accessibility please click here.